ufs-community/land-DA_workflow/docs/source/BuildingRunningTesting/BuildRunLandDA.rst

    uw rocoto realize --input-file land_analysis.yaml --output-file land_analysis.xml

-If the command runs without problems, ``uwtools`` will output a message similar to the following:
+If the command runs without problems, ``uwtools`` will output a "0 errors found" message similar to the following:

 .. code-block:: console